Oog: Demographics

 According to a book published in England in 1951, Ok (Oog) is listed among the Home Wells of Habr Toljaala, specifically under Ome Jibril and Adarahman Musa (Omr and Yunis).

 The entry therefore links Oog to those Habr Toljaala (Habr Je'lo) lineages.

 In early 1991, a peacebuilding study records that Oog was traditionally inhabited by both the Dhulbahante and Isaaq clans, noting that at that time it was mainly occupied by the Dhulbahante.

-According to a 2009 source, both the Sa'ad Yunis sub-clan of the Habar Yoonis and the Mohamed Abokor sub-clan of the Habr Je'lo were present and held interests in Oog during this period.
+According to a 2009 source, both the Baede Yunis sub-clan of the Habar Je’lo and the Cali Barre sub-clan of the Habr Je'lo were present and held interests in Oog during this period.

 Economy, industry and natural environment

 South of Oog, in the Haud, the rare collared lark can be found as well as the native dibatag antelope.

 Oog has a local economy based on livestock, water access, and small-scale public works, closely linked to its semi-arid environment.
-In November 2018, Somaliland’s Ministry of Water Resources, in cooperation with CARE, established two boreholes on the northern outskirts of Oog and the eastern side of Wadamago to provide reliable drinking water and livestock watering points.
+In November 2018, Somaliland's Ministry of Water Resources, in cooperation with CARE, established two boreholes on the northern outskirts of Oog and the eastern side of Wadamago to provide reliable drinking water and livestock watering points.
 In February 2019, the Oog district administration began constructing a 2-km internal road to improve mobility and commercial access within the town.
-In May 2023, heavy rainfall caused fatalities in the district, highlighting the vulnerability of rural communities and infrastructure to seasonal flooding.
+In May 2023, heavy rainfall caused fatalities in the district.